PhishPhillet/phishphillet/docs/_posts/2023-09-08-confidential-phish.md

 claimed country of origin is two countries South of Nigeria -- like the [beautiful masterpiece](https://phishphillet.com/blog/2023/07/21/we-got-a-nigerian-phisher.html) we talked about in a previous post, it is one in spirit.
-Check out the email, posted here in glorious ASCII, and see if you agree with me.
+Take a look at the email, posted here in glorious ASCII, and see if you agree with me.

 <pre>